paulopereira98/tram/tests/0-bw_test/README.md

 # Bandwidth test

 The bandwidth test is performed with the *iperf3* tool.
 The tests will be started from the receiver machine (Edge Server) for convenience purposes.
 A *iperf3 server node* is started on the sender machine and a *client node* with the test configurations is started on the receiver.
 This is opposite the default direction *iperf3* uses, so the option *-R* or *--reverse* must be used.
+To minimize latency and jiter a *zero copy* method is used to tranfer the data between the process and the *NIC*, this technique avoids system calls and takes advantage of the DMA functionality of the CPU.

 In order to minimize the OS-originated jitter, the process priorities of the nodes can be increased.
 The command below starts a new bash session with the maximum priority allowed in userspacem the processes started from there will benefit from the privileges.